-58. The weight of the mast (excluding trapeze hooks, shroud length adjustment systems, and baby stays) shall not be less than a minimum of 8.50 kg.
+58. The weight of the mast (excluding trapeze hooks, shroud length adjustment systems, and baby stays, but including a compass bracket and shroud rollers of combined maximum weight less than 400g) shall not be less than a minimum of

+8.50 kg.
 Mast corrector weights of lead shall be permanently attached to the mast above limit mark (band) No. 1.